 This seminar explores the rich and dynamic history of modern Iran from the late 19th century to the present.
 Paying close attention to broader regional and global contexts, we will focus on revolutionary moments and major transformations in Iranian politics, culture and society, such as the Constitutional Revolution of 1908, the 1953 Anglo-American Coup, the Islamic Revolution of 1979 and the Green Revolution in 2009.
 The course will involve a close reading and critical analysis of a range of primary sources (such as memoirs, novels and films) produced mostly by Iranian artists, intellectuals and activists.
 We will examine a variety of themes including the construction of Iranian national identity, meanings and experiences of modernity, revolutions, the discourse surrounding gender roles and sexuality, and the role of Islam in politics and culture.
 We will specifically focus on the Iranian revolution of 1978, one of the seminal events of the 20th century, and Iran’s post-revolutionary experience as an Islamic Republic.
 Finally, we will examine critical dimensions of Iranian political and cultural engagement with the rest of the world.
 Through this course, students will gain a better appreciation for and understanding of the complex and dynamic history of Iran.
 Along the way, we will hone our skills in critical historical thinking and writing.
-This counts toward Asia/Africa and modern requirements for History major and minor, the Asian and Middle East Studies joint major and Islamic Civilization and Cultures Concentration.
+This counts toward Asia/Africa and modern requirements for the major and minor, the Asian and Middle East Studies joint major and Islamic Civilization and Cultures concentration.
 No prerequisite.
 Offered every three years.